What Do Reasonable Closing Costs for Sellers Mean?

 SOME UNEXPECTED COSTS IN BUYER’S MARKET

-Despite the Seller’s costs enumerated earlier, in this buyer’s market you may find buyers as part of their offers seek help with their own closing costs.
+Despite the costs enumerated earlier, in this buyer’s market, you may find buyers as part of their offers seek help with their own closing costs for sellers.
 In addition, if buyers do not like something in the house, they might ask for decorator’s allowance.

 It is important to note, such requests are usually spelled out in the offer, and you as the seller are not required to accept them.
 Nonetheless, if you see others are doing it and the price is right, be ready to accept some reasonable accommodation.